Raquel Cepeda

-Raquel Cepeda is an American journalist, critic, film-maker, and autobiographer of Dominican descent.
+Raquel Cepeda (born June 9, 1973) is an American journalist, critic, film-maker, and autobiographer of Dominican descent.
 The editor of Russell Simmons' OneWorld magazine between 2001 and 2004, Cepeda was also the editor of the award-winning anthology "And It Don't Stop: The Best American Hip-Hop Journalism of the Last 25 Years", the co-producer, writer, and director of the documentary film Bling: A Planet Rock, and the author of "Bird of Paradise: How I Became Latina."

 Early life and education

 Cepeda describes her early life in detail in "Bird of Paradise: How I Became Latina."
 She was born in Harlem to Dominican immigrants on June 9, 1973.
 As a young child, Cepeda herself lived in the Dominican Republic before returning to New York in 1981.
 There, in the Inwood/Washington Heights section of Upper Manhattan, she resided with her father, who was abusive, and her Scandinavian stepmother.
 Cepeda's relationship with her mother was essentially nonexistent after 1981.

 As a student, Cepeda frequently found herself at odds with the authority figures at the schools she attended.
 This contentiousness stemmed from Cepeda's belief that the system mis-educated students about American history and their own respective ethnic histories as well.
 Like many other young and disenfranchised people, Cepeda found community in 1980s hip-hop culture.
 It was hip-hop, she says, that fueled her passion for exploring the issues of race, identity, and social justice through journalism, writing, and filmmaking.